 15. Why does my cat groom herself so much?

 Cats love to groom themselves.
-When they're not sleeping (which is most of the time), they're often grooming themselves.
+When they're not sleeping (which is rare), they're often grooming themselves.
 They aren't just neat freaks though.
 Some cats are comforted by regular grooming — you know, the way you always feel fresh after a shower.

 But, like so many things animals do, it's partly a survival mechanism.
 Cats groom themselves regularly to remove odors that predators might pick up on.
 They also groom as a way to cool down.
 Unlike humans, felines have a minimal ability to sweat; the majority of sweat glands are located around the paw pads.
 The rest of their body helps stay cool thanks to the process of saliva evaporation on their fur.
 This helps maintain body temperature and accounts for approximately a third of a cat's cooling process.